MuhammadKhizerJaved/DeepArchive/README.md

 - **High-entropy/generic secrets** (fallback patterns)

 All patterns are in `config/secret_patterns.txt` and can be extended by the user.
 The scanning logic splits multi-line strings and scans each line, so secrets in config dumps or embedded blocks are detected.
-Most of the secrts right now are adobted from [https://github.com/streaak/keyhacks](https://github.com/streaak/keyhacks)
+Most of the secrts scaning right now are adobted from [https://github.com/streaak/keyhacks](https://github.com/streaak/keyhacks)

 **To add new patterns:**
 - Edit `config/secret_patterns.txt` (format: `regex # Label`)